alonitac/BlokusAI/README.txt

           need to change: min_dist = min_dist - 1 to keep min_dist a admissible estimator of the cost

-## blokus_cover_heuristic
+## blokus_corners_heuristic

-The cover heuristic works in the same way like the corner heuristic only that now the targets are variable (amount and location) and not given through the board (where targets = corners).
+The corners heuristic works in the same way like the cover heuristic only that now the targets are the corners of the board.

 ## Sub-Optimal Search